Choosing a trainer or coach...

 Don't be fooled by the corporate-gym salesperson with a weekend certification asking you to sign monthly contracts or the so-called 'coaches' pushing the next magic pill or product.
 Take the time to find a genuine professional that makes self-development a foundation to their practice and has a built a reputation based on years of client success, testimonials and who lives the the lifestyle they preach.

 BJ Morgan - BJ has a lifetime of personal experience (30+ years) in his own pursuits of physical fitness and well-being.
 His broad range of credentials include training at the distinguished C.H.E.K.
 Institute in San Diego, CA completing both the Corrective Exercise and Lifestyle Coaching programs there.
-Over the years BJ has gained the respect of other health and wellness professionals in Cochrane and become their ‘go-to’ referral as a personal trainer, nutrition expert and rehabilitation specialist.
-Having coached full-time for nearly a decade, BJ receives dozens of written testimonials and regular feedback each year with clients' gratitude for the tremendous results they achieve.
+Over the years BJ has gained the respect of other health and wellness professionals in Cochrane and become their ‘go-to’ referral as a personal trainer, nutrition expert and post-rehabilitation exercise specialist.
+Having coached for nearly a decade, BJ receives dozens of written testimonials and regular feedback each year with clients' gratitude for the tremendous results they achieve.
 Everyone from high-performance athletes, seniors, middle-aged moms, medical doctors and even other fitness professionals come to BJ for guidance.
 His successful methods are proven time and again with hundreds of real world examples. -see testimonials

 Stacey Latyn - Stacey is an integral part of BODYCONNECT’s success.
 In addition to administering the business, she is a highly sought after coach with a dedicated clientele.
 Stacey was very active in track and field during her youth and began weight training in 1989 - she has been training for over 28 years now.
 Stacey competed at a provincial level in the ABBA Muscle Beach Fall Classic competition in 2008 and placed first in the Women’s Bodybuilding Middleweight division.
 Stacey also owned and operated a successful commercial gym for 8 years in Cochrane, AB.
 She sold the gym in 2014 to focus entirely on one-on-one, private personal training with BODYCONNECT.
 Stacey is a natural born motivator and has endless enthusiasm.
 She has a knack for pushing people beyond what they thought they were capable of and loves seeing clients strive for new goals each and every session.